mr-ema/nextjs-store/README.md

 # Basic NextJs Store

-- This is my first e-commerce and NextJs project.
+- This is a basic ecommerce site made in nextjs using webpay, mongoose and yum.

 ## Important
 - You need to provide a mongodb URI in '.env | .env.local' with the name DATABASE_URL.
+- Also you should use encryption in the localstorage for extra security.

+## To Test Pay Method use:
+- Credit Cart: 4051885600446623
+- Rut: 11.111.111-1
+- Password: 123

-## In this store you can:
+## In This Store You Can:
 - Upload products without custom picture for the momen.
 - Remove those products.
 - Add-remove products from cart.
 - Add order to database when complete delivery form.
 - When pay successful update order STATUS.

-## Installation
+## Run Locally
 - Clone the repository and run:

 ```bash